📝 Seasonality and purchasing · ⏱️ 3 min read

 • Test different selling prices

-• See the impact of ingredient price increases immediately
+• See ingredient price increase impact immediately

 How do you create scenarios for seasonal dishes? (step by step)